zhangwei217245/DynamicJob/README.md

 To know more about the HDFS shell, please click the link below:

 **Notice: Do not delete or make changes to exisiting HDFS files/directories.
-You make create your own file/directory and play with it.**
+You may create your own file/directory and play with it.**

 [HDFS shell](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/FileSystemShell.html)

+Another way to examine whether HDFS is up :

+<http://geotwitter.ttu.edu:50070/dfshealth.html#tab-overview>  (*Only accessible via TTU campus network or TTU VPN*)

 ## To Boost HBase